You Can Have Your Own Rustic, Luxurious “Great Camp”

 The first Great Camp in the Adirondacks – Camp Pine Knot – was W.W.
 Durant’s first “creation” in the area, a beautiful showpiece where the family entertained friends and famous people.
-The Camp was started by Thomas Durant in 1877 as a group of rough cabins on a 201-acre site at Raquette Lake.
-When W.W. took over the construction in 1879, he added a second story to the original home, which was modeled after a Swiss chalet.
+Thomas Durant started the Camp in 1877 as a group of rough cabins on a 201-acre site at Raquette Lake.
+When W.W. took over the construction in 1879, he added a second story to the original home, modeled after a Swiss chalet.

 In 1895, Pine Knot was sold to railroad magnate Collis P. Huntington to settle W.W.
 Durant’s financial debt.
 It was added to the National Register of Historic Places in 1986.
 In 2004, Camp Pine Knot was designated a National Monument by the National Park Service.